hjboisvert/theaterofthemind/TOTM_BRITTA_VR/Docs/totm_pc_setup.md

 #### Startup Script
 In the "TOTM\VR" folder, right click "STARTUP.BAT" and choose "Create Shortcut".
 Copy the shortcut and paste in startup folder.

+**NOTE**: Open pm2.config.js in Notepad and confirm that the folder name of the unity app build is correct.
+Usually, the folder name will be the date of the build (for example: 2_28_2022), so this file may need to be updated for new builds.

 **NOTE**: TOTM_VR.exe needs to be launched manually the first time it runs.
 A windows defender prompt will appear and you need to click “Allow”.

+**NOTE**: If you see a console error like "ImportError: No module named ait" after the startup script launches,
+    that means the `site-packages` folder hasn't been replaced.
+See Python section above.

 ---